 Corn pudding recipes have been popular in North American kitchens for generations, especially in the Old South.
-Also known as an Indian puddings, these traditional cornmeal dessert puddings are truly
+Also known as an Indian puddings, these traditional cornmeal dessert puddings featured below are truly

 delicious, some of the finest ever published.